 - If you want to photograph the lake in afternoon light, get there an hour or two before official sunset time.
 The sun drops below the mountains well before then.

-- People write about swimming in the lake, and it's like the Great Salt Lake or the Dead Sea - so salty you can't sink.
-Here's some more information about that.
+- Swimming in the lake is like swimming the Great Salt Lake or the Dead Sea: the water's so salty you can't sink.

 There is a day-use fee for the South Tufa Reserve.

 The Mono Lake visitor center is located just off US 395 north of Lee Vining.
 The South Tufa Reserve is east of US 395 on CA 120.